-In a high-RH environment the Nyquist plot has a characteristic arc-shape at high frequencies (>100 Hz), while this is not clearly distinguishable at low RH level.
+In a high-RH environment the Nyquist plot has a characteristic arc-shape at high frequencies (>100 Hz), while this is not clearly distinguishable at lower RH levels.

-The phase between voltage and current is the largest at the lowest RH, indicating the most supercapacitor-like behavior.
+The phase between voltage and current is the largest at the lowest RH, indicating to the least constrained motion of the IL ions.
+This also corresponds to the most supercapacitor-like behavior.